Rambhotlapalem: Geography

 at 16.0239944°N 80.6349545°E. It is spread over an area of 1472 ha.

 Demographics

 The village is home to 6,015 people with 1,628 households.
-The population consists of 2% schedule castes and 3% schedule tribes.
-It has unhealthy sex ratio of 898 females per 1000 male in the village.
-The sex ratio of this village decreased drastically by 190 points between 2001-11 particularly alarmingly among SC households.
+The population consists of 2% schedule castes, and 3% schedule tribes.
+It has an unhealthy sex ratio of 898 females per 1000 male in the village.
+The sex ratio of this village decreased drastically by 190 points between 2001-11, particularly alarmingly among SC households.

 Government and politics

 Rambhotlapalem gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.

 Education

 As per the school information report for the academic year 2018–19, the village has a total of 6 Zilla/Mandal Parishad schools.